collinlowing/cop4534-p1/Google_tests/googletest/docs/reference/testing.md

 ### TestParamInfo {#TestParamInfo}

-`::testing::TestParamInfo<T>`
+`::testing::TestParamInfo<Type>`

 Describes a parameter to a value-parameterized test.
-The type `T` is the type of the parameter.
+The type `Type` is the type of the parameter.

 Contains the fields `param` and `index` which hold the value of the parameter